Hades vs Hades 2: Which Should You Play First?

 If you love Hades and want similar games on a budget, our guide to games like Hades but cheaper covers the affordable alternatives.
 If you want to compare Hades against the genre's other flagship, our guide to Hades vs Dead Cells breaks that down.
 And for the broader family, our overview of the best indie roguelites of 2026 keeps the newest entries current.

 If the Hades build-craft loop is what draws you and you want something in that tradition with a lower barrier to entry, Granny's Rampage is worth a glance.
 It trades Hades's precise combat for the auto-firing survivors-like loop, which makes it more accessible while keeping the run-based build experimentation that powers both Supergiant games.
-A gun-toting grandmother against demonic suburbia, it hits Steam June 22, 2026, is on Android now, and has zero microtransactions.
+A gun-toting grandmother against demonic suburbia, it launched on Steam June 22, 2026, is on Android now, and has zero microtransactions.

 Hades versus Hades 2 is the happiest kind of dilemma, because both answers are spectacular.
 Play the original first for the full story and the tighter experience, or jump to the sequel for the bigger, deeper version of the formula.
 Either way you are playing one of the best roguelites ever made, and either way the other one is waiting for you when you finish.